auoeke/kbootstrap/README.md

 }
 ```

-The plugin will apply the plugin `org.jetbrains.kotlin.jvm` and configure its target JVM version to `targetCompatibility` as recommended.
+KBootstrap's plugin will apply the plugin `org.jetbrains.kotlin.jvm` and configure its target JVM version to `targetCompatibility` as recommended.

 To use additional Kotlin libraries, add their corresponding modules:
 ```groovy